 Mill No. 5

 Mill No. 5 is an indoor streetscape of historic buildings and storefronts salvaged from throughout New England and beyond.
 Mill No. 5 is home to a variety of boutique shops, Coffee and Cotton (a farm-to table cafe), The Luna Theater (an independent movie theater) and Red & White Market (a farm fresh convenience store).
 Every Sunday the Hi-Hat features live local music as part of The Farm Market, the area’s only year round indoor farmer’s market.

 With an incredible variety of restaurants, eateries and unique shops to serve the second largest Cambodian population in the US, it’s no wonder that Cambodia Town is a must-do experience when visiting Lowell.
 Immerse yourself in a Cultural experience that you won’t find anywhere else.
 If you visit in August, make plans to include the Southeast Asian Water Festival.
-This incredible annual event attracts over 50,000 people every year!
+This incredible annual event attracts thousands of people every year!

 Whistler House Museum

 The Whistler House Museum of Art is the birthplace of painter and etcher James McNeill Whistler.
 Built in 1823 by the Locks and Canals Company of Lowell for the inventor of Lowell’s canal system, Paul Moody, the house honors the works of James Whistler and the museum displays works from its collection and shows by member artists.